-Key Work Steps Hazards/Potential Hazards Safe Practices Mobilization/ Demobilization and Site Preparation 1A) See Mobilization/Demobilization and Site Preparation JHA 1A) See Mobilization/Demobilization and Site Preparation JHA 2.
-Communication 2A) Safety, crew unity 2A) Talk to each other.
+Key Work Steps Hazards/Potential Hazards Safe Practices Mobilization/ Demobilization and Site Preparation 1A) See Mobilization/Demobilization and Site Preparation JHA 1A) See Mobilization/Demobilization and Site Preparation JHA Communication Walking and 2A) Safety, crew unity3A) Falling down, twisted ankles and 2A) Talk to each other.
 Log all workers and visitor on and off the site.
 Let other crewmembers know when you see a hazard.
 Avoid working near known hazards.
 Always know the wherabouts of fellow crewmembers.
 Carry a radio and spare batteries or cell phone Review Emergency Evacuation Procedures (see below).
-Walking and working in the 3A) Falling down, twisted ankles and knees, poor footing 3A) Always watch your footing. field knees, poor rooting Horseplay is strictly prohibited Slow down and use extra caution around logs, rocks, and animal holes.
+3A) Always watch your footing. working in the field knees, poor footing Horseplay is strictly prohibited Slow down and use extra caution around logs, rocks, and animal holes.
 Extremely steep slopes (>50%) can be hazardous under wet or dry conditions; consider an alternate route.
-Wear laced boots with a minimum 8" high upper and non-skid Vibram- type soles for ankle support and traction.
+Wear laced boots with a minimum 8" high upper and non-skid Vibram-type soles for ankle support and traction.
 3B) Falling objects 3B) Protect head agains falling objects.
 Wear your hardhat for protection from falling limbs and pinecones, and from tools and equipment carried by other crewmembers.
 Stay out of the woods during extremely high winds.
 3C) Chemical/Toxicological Hazards 3C) Chemical/Toxicological Hazards See HASP for appropriate level of PPE Use monitoring equipment, as outlined in HASP, to monitor breathing zone Read MSDSs for all chemicals brought to the site Be familiar with hazards associated with site contaminants.
 Ensure that all containers are properly labelled Decon thoroughly prior to consumption of food, beverage or tobacco.
 3D) Damage to eyes 3D) Protect eyes: Watch where you walk, ecpecially around trees and brush with limbs sticking out.
 Exercise caution when clearing limbs from tree trunks.
 Advise wearing eye protection.
 Ultraviolet light from the sun can be damaging to the eyes; look for sunglasses that specify significant protection from UV-A and UV-B radiation.
-If safety glasses require, use one's with tinted lenses 3E) Bee and wasp stings 3E) See JHA for Insect Stings and Bites 3F) Ticks and infected mosquitos 3F) See JHA for Insect Stings and Bites 3G) Wild Animals 3G) Wild Animals Avoid phyisical contact with wild animals Do not threaten and/or conrner animals Make noise to get the animal to retreat.
+If safety glasses require, use one's with tinted lenses 3E) Bee and wasp stings3F) Ticks and infected mosquitos3G) Wild Animals 3E) See JHA for Insect Stings and Bites 3F) See JHA for Insect Stings and Bites 3G) Wild Animals Avoid phyisical contact with wild animals Do not threaten and/or conrner animals Make noise to get the animal to retreat.
 Stay in or return to vehicle/equipment if in danger